rnieblesealo/learning-vulkan/README.md

 Note that as of writing this, all I was able to fix was `glfwVulkanSupported()` which now returns `GLFW_TRUE` whereas before it didn't; however, the more noteworthy issue is that `glfwGetRequiredInstanceExtensions()` still returns nothing...

+**Update:** The above was due to a logic error when handling extensions.
+It was fixed by keeping them in an `std::vector`.

+> **Side Note:** If you're struggling to do something that seems very common, put all your efforts into finding the easiest way to do it!

 ## VS Code